rhrabun/cloud-scripts/README.md

     * ##### [[AWS] SQS Extract all messages](aws/sqs/extract-messages.py)
         **Description**: Script extracts all messages from [SQS](https://aws.amazon.com/sqs/) queue.
 Script does not delete messages, so make sure to increase `visibility timeout` in queue settings to avoid getting same messages.

+    * ##### [[AWS] Glue Job Write iceberg table](aws/glue_jobs/write-iceberg-table.py)
+        **Description**: This is the example of a job that works with Iceberg table format.
+The job reads csv data from the given S3 location, creates a database in the Glue Catalog and writes the data to the Iceberg table.